 The fundamental aim of the text below is to deal with the concept and models of global security as one of the crucial topics of global political studies.
 We have to keep in mind that a term and notion of security usually imply a kind of sense of protection and safety from different possible harms coming from „outside“.
 Therefore, it can be generally acceptable and understandable that the states want to protect their own territories by expanding great resources in making their territorial safe.
-Security topics are of very different kind, ranging from the causes of conflict between states to deterioration in the global climate or women’s rights in global politics.
+Security topics are of a very different kind, ranging from the causes of conflict between states to deterioration in the global climate or women’s rights in global politics.
 The question of Security Studies as an academic discipline within the scope of Global Politics has been the subject of much debate and one of the most prosperous ways to deal with global security is firstly to analyze different standpoints which are existing within the research discipline.
-The article, in one word, will try to provide the readers with a basic approaches in the academic field of Security Studies with some necessary personal remarks by the author.
+The article, in one word, will try to provide the readers with a basic approach in the academic field of Security Studies with some necessary personal remarks by the author.

 The Conception of a System

 The conception of international systems of states is crucial as an explanatory mechanism of both global politics and global security models.
 However, in order to understand international systems of states firstly the very notion of a system itself has to be clarified and defined.
 In this context, it can be said that „a system is an assemblage of units, objects, or parts united by some form of regular interaction“.
 Any system is necessarily constructed of different members on micro and macro levels which are interacting between themselves from horizontal and vertical perspectives.
-The member units of a system are of different size, capacity, potentials, wealth, might and therefore of different positions regarding the decision making procedure and especially power.
+The member units of a system are of different sizes, capacities, potentials, wealth, might, and therefore of different positions regarding the decision making procedure and especially power.

 For the reason that member units of a system are constantly interacting with each other either from horizontal or vertical perspectives, it is quite natural that in the case of a change in one unit the reactions to such change are expected by other units.
-The most expressed examples are arms race, seeking for balance of power, making political-military blocs with other units or even in the most drastic cases, committing aggression on the member unit.
+The most expressed examples are arms race, seeking for the balance of power, making political-military blocs with other units, or even in the most drastic cases, committing aggression on the member unit.
 Any system with its member units has a tendency to regulate the relations between them and to try to respond by different means if those relations are changed at the expense of the hegemonic unit(s) of the system.
-It can exist at the same time two or more systems which are separated from each other by regulating boundaries, but different systems very often collaborate across the boundaries, for instance, in the areas of economy, knowledge or technology exchange as it was the case during the Cold War era (1949−1989).
+It can exist at the same time two or more systems which are separated from each other by regulating boundaries, but different systems very often collaborate across the boundaries, for instance, in the areas of economy, knowledge, or technology exchange as was the case during the Cold War era (1949−1989).
 Finally, one system can break down for any reason what means that necessary changes within the system were not achieved in order to save it (for instance, the case of the Warsaw Pact in 1990−1991).
-Subsequently, instead of the old system a new system can emerge or the member units of the old system can be simply absorbed by another one as it happened, for example, with the majority of the Central and South-East European states after the Cold War.
+Subsequently, instead of the old system, a new system can emerge or the member units of the old system can be simply absorbed by another one as it happened, for example, with the majority of the Central and South-East European states after the Cold War.

 International Systems of States